fsuri/Basil_SOSP21_artifact/README.md

 The artifact contains, and allows to reproduce, experiments for all figures included in the paper.

-   This prototype implements Basil, a replicated Byzantine Fault Tolerant key-value store offering interactive transactions and sharding.
+It contains a prototype implemententation of Basil, a replicated Byzantine Fault Tolerant key-value store offering interactive transactions and sharding.
 The prototype uses cryptographically secure hash functions and signatures for all replicas, but does not sign client requests on any of the evaluated prototype systems, as we delegate this problem to the application layer.
 The Basil prototype can simulate Byzantine Clients failing via Stalling or Equivocation, and is robust to both.
 While the Basil prototype uses tolerates many obvious faults such as message corruptions, duplications, it does *not* exhaustively implement defences against arbitrary failures or data format corruptions, nor does it simulate all possible behaviors.
 For example, while the prototype implements fault tolerance (safety) to leader failures during recovery, it does not include code to simulate these, nor does it implement explicit exponential timeouts to enter new views that are necessary for theoretical liveness under partial synchrony.

+> **[NOTE]** The Basil codebase is called "*Indicus*".
+Throughout this document you will find references to this name, and many configuration files are named "Indicus".
+Any such occurence refers to the Basil prototype.

-   Basils current code-base was modified beyond some of the results reported in the paper to include failure handling: While results remain consistent, they may differ slightly across the microbenchmarks (better performance in some cases).
+Basils current codebase (Indicus) was modified beyond some of the results reported in the paper to include the fallback protocol used to defend against client failures.
+While takeaways remain consistent, individual performance results may differ slightly across the microbenchmarks (better performance in some cases) as other minor modifications to the codebase were necessary to support the fallback protocol implementation.

-In addition to Basil, this artifact contains implementations for 3 baselines: 1) An extension of the original codebase for Tapir, a Crash Failure replicated and sharded key-value store, 2) TxHotstuff and 3) TxBFTSmart, two Byzantine Fault tolerant replicated and sharded key-value stores built atop 3rd party implementations of Consensus modules
+In addition to Basil, this artifact contains prototype implementations for three baselines: 1) An extension of the original codebase for Tapir, a Crash Failure replicated and sharded key-value store, 2) TxHotstuff and 3) TxBFTSmart, two Byzantine Fault tolerant replicated and sharded key-value stores built atop 3rd party implementations of Consensus modules

 ### Concrete claims in the paper